 Mark: What mistakes do you see hospitality owners make?

-Ross: There are an increasing number of owners who provide a quality product coupled with a really professional service.
+Ross: There is an increasing number of owners who provide a quality product coupled with a really professional service.
 Standards are increasing by the day.

 Mark: What has been your favourite mistake that Bookalet has made?